TrW236/SemanticSegmentation/README.md

 As the diagram above shows,

-1. The first row in this diagramm is a part of the VGG16 architecture.
+1. The first row in this picture is a part of the VGG16 architecture.

-2. The output of the layer 7 is connected with an `1x1` convolutional layer with the depth (the last dimension of a layer) of 2, which indicates that there are overall 2 types of objects to be classified, respectively road and non-road.
+2. The output of the layer 7 is connected with a `1x1` convolutional layer with the depth (the last dimension of a layer) of 2, which indicates that there are overall two types of objects to be classified, respectively road and non-road.

-3. The output of the layer 3 and 4 will be respectively also connected with an `1x1` convolutional layer, whose depth, in other words last dimension, is 2.
+3. The output of the layer 3 and 4 would be respectively also connected with a `1x1` convolutional layer, whose depth, in other words, the last dimension, was 2.

-4. All the three layers mentioned above are upsampled and added together.
-Finally the last layer is upsampled, in order to form an matrix, whose width and height are the same as the original image but the depth is 2.
+4. All the three layers mentioned above were upsampled and added together.
+Finally, the last layer was upsampled, to form a matrix, whose width and height were the same as the original image but the depth is 2.

 ## Train the Model